esaiko/gitlab-wiki-link-updater/README.md

 ## Configuration
 You need Gitlab wiki [Access Token](https://docs.gitlab.com/user/project/settings/project_access_tokens/) and the project name.

 Use config.example.php as an example and create file config.php.
-Set at least parameters serverUrl, authToken and projectName.
+Set at least following parameters:
+* serverUrl (this is your Gitlab server)
+* authToken  (this is the access token in your Gitlab server)
+* projectName (this is the name of your project in Gitlab)

+Other parameters:
+* BacklinksTitle (list of backlinks will have this header)
+* BacklinksLevel (this sets the header level)
+* SubpagesTitle (list of subpages will have this header)
+* SubpagesLevel (this sets the header level)

 If you want to trigger this by a webhook, you must set also parameters webhook.secret and webhook.enableUpdate=>true.